 Amazon Vine isn’t exactly new news (Unless you’ve never heard of it, then I guess it is), but recently Amazon has made some changes to who can use their Vine program to get reviews, and how much those reviews cost.

-So, without further ado, here’s everything you need to know about Amazon Vine in 2020.
+So, without further ado, here’s everything you need to know about Amazon Vine.

 Related Reading: 13 Ways to Get Reviews on Amazon